 Kafka enables the building of streaming data pipelines- the extraction and Load through Kafka connects API.
 The connect API utilizes Kafka for scalability, it is built upon the fault-tolerant model of Kafka and offers a uniform method to monitor all the connectors.
 Stream processing and transformations are implemented with the help of Kafka stream API- The transform in ETL.
 Using Kafka as a streaming platform can eliminate the need of duplicate ETL components for each system.

 The event-driven microservices vision being implemented by the Kafka stream API makes stream processing accessible for any use case.

-Kafka stream API provides a DSL with operators like map, filter and window aggregates.
+Kafka stream API provides a DSL with operators like map, filter, and window aggregates.
 There is no micro-batching and it also uses a dataflow style windowing approach to handle the data that arrives late.
-It also supports fast stateful and fault-tolerant processing and also stream processing which is very useful when upgrading applications or migrating data.
+It also supports fast stateful and fault-tolerant processing and also streams processing which is very useful when upgrading applications or migrating data.

 Also, logs unify batch and stream processing.
 A log can be consumed by either batch windows or in real-time.

 Ksolves Apache Kafka Services

 Now you have understood why the ETL may be the thing of the past and Apache Kafka is the shiny new future of data processing.
 Let us tell you about why you need Ksolves.
 Being an Apache Kafka development company, we understand your requirements and are always ready with the best-suited solutions.
 Our Kafka developers are highly qualified and experienced to provide you the best data processing experience.
 If you are still confused on what to choose for your data processing needs, give us a call and let’s discuss in detail.